absolutepraya/portfolio/README.md

 - Code has not been refactored yet, because it was done quickly in ~1 week
 - Motion element and animations are not implemented yet
+- Responsive design has only been implemented for mobile and desktop, not for tablets

 ## Initial Setup